 How to Convert Between JPG and PNG: When to Use Which

 JPG and PNG are the two most common image formats on the web.
-They look the same to most people, but they work very differently under the hood — and using the wrong one can mean unnecessarily large files or unexpected quality loss.
+They look the same to most people, but they work very differently under the hood, and using the wrong one can mean unnecessarily large files, unexpected quality loss, missing transparency, or print jobs that come out the wrong colour.
+Knowing when to convert in each direction (and when to reach past both for WebP or AVIF) turns a routine task into a small but consequential decision.

 The key difference

 JPG (JPEG) uses lossy compression.
-It makes files small by discarding image data that your eye is unlikely to notice.
+It makes files small by discarding image data that your eye is unlikely to notice: high-frequency detail, subtle colour gradients in saturated areas, and information in regions the human visual system pays less attention to.
 Great for photos, bad for sharp graphics.

 PNG uses lossless compression.
-It preserves every single pixel exactly, but files are larger.
-Great for screenshots, logos, and anything with text or sharp edges.
+It preserves every single pixel exactly using DEFLATE (the same algorithm as ZIP), so files are larger but pixel-perfect.
+Great for screenshots, logos, and anything with text, sharp edges, or transparency.

 When to convert JPG to PNG